 Body image and self-worth, at least on the surface, seem like disparate topics – external vs. internal, superficial vs. inherent, fluctuating vs. steadfast.
-And yet, the two intertwine in the most emotionally impactful ways.
+And yet, the two intertwine in impactful ways.

 Why do so many people strongly link their body image and self-worth?

 The reasons, as we will unravel here, are plentiful and complex.
 Sociocultural norms, social media messaging and images, and personal experiences (especially trauma) are three of the main reasons.